Looking for personal-finance books that actually help? Here are the personal finance books I always recommend.

 2. The Simple Path to Wealth by J.L.
 Collins

-More similar to The Total Money Makeover, this book is a more detailed approach to how to handle your finances.
-Just like The Total Money Makeover, it includes specific advice and instructions for how to pay for your home, how to manage debt, and how to invest.
+This book is a more detailed approach to how to handle your finances.
+It includes specific advice and instructions for how to pay for your home, how to manage debt, and how to invest.
 If you're looking for seasoned and sage advice distilled down into an easy-to-digest package, this book is for you!

 This book was originally written by J.L. for his daughter, wanting to explain basic financial decisions in an easy-to-understand way.
 That is something that makes this book unique and approachable.
 He wrote it knowing his daughter wasn't a financial nerd and, like most people, didn't want to spend hours researching tax-advantaged accounts and index funds.
 He takes the role of teacher, explaining things well and offering straightforward advice.
 I really enjoyed his explanations of why he recommends certain financial strategies, as they helped me to understand my own finances better.

-I love this book and see it as an essential read for anyone who wants simple, no-nonsense financial advice that guarantees wealth and success.
+I love this book and see it as an essential read for anyone who wants simple, no-nonsense financial advice about wealth and success.
 J.L.
 Collins' approach to finances is wise, cautious, and perfect for the average person.
 It is an easy read.
-It is more detail oriented and nuanced than the Total Money Makeover is, offering more comparisons and explanations for certain financial approaches instead of the one-size-fits-all approach of the TMM.
+It is detail oriented and nuanced, offering more comparisons and explanations for certain financial approaches instead of a one-size-fits-all approach.

 I also loved J.L.'s blog for some easy personal finance reading!